ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 <a name="msprime"></a>
 ## Coalescent simulations with Msprime

 All of the inference methods used in other tutorials of this course (e.g. [Maximum-Likelihood Species-Tree Inference](../ml_species_tree_inference/README.md), [Bayesian Species-Tree Inference](../bayesian_species_tree_inference/README.md), [Species-Tree Inference with SNP Data](../species_tree_inference_with_snp_data/README.md), [Divergence-Time Estimation with SNP Data](../divergence_time_estimation_with_snp_data/README.md), [Bayesian Inference of Species Networks](../bayesian_inference_of_species_networks/README.md), and [Analysis of Introgression with SNP Data](../analysis_of_introgression_with_snp_data/README.md)) are based on assumptions that may in fact rarely be met by empirical datasets.
-For example, ASTRAL, StarBEAST2, and SpeciesNetwork assume the absence of recombination within a locus, ASTRAL, SVDQuartets, StarBEAST2, and SNAPP assume the absence of gene flow, and StarBEAST2 and SNAPP assume constant population sizes (this assumption can be relaxed for StarBEAST2, but it was used in the [Bayesian Species-Tree Inference](../bayesian_species_tree_inference/README.md) tutorial).
+For example, ASTRAL, StarBEAST2, and SpeciesNetwork assume the absence of recombination within a locus, ASTRAL, SVDQuartets, StarBEAST2, SNAPP, and SNAPPER assume the absence of gene flow, and StarBEAST2, SNAPP, and SNAPPER assume constant population sizes (this assumption can be relaxed for StarBEAST2, but it was used in the [Bayesian Species-Tree Inference](../bayesian_species_tree_inference/README.md) tutorial).
 And while Dsuite does not implement a model but only report the *D*-statistic for a set of quartets, the interpretation of the *D*-statistic as support for introgression between two species is based on the assumption (among others) that only this pair of species is affected by introgression and that introgression was direct and not flowing through unsampled species.

 To test how the reliability of the inference methods can be affected by model violations, we can deliberately simulate data with such violations and compare results inferred from these data to results inferred from data simulated without model violations.